hcengineering/platform-0.2/packages/platform/README.md

 ## Resources

-Resource can be anything meaningful: an object in extrnal database, `Vue` component, an asset URL, etc.
+Resource can be anything meaningful: an object in external database, `Vue` component, an asset URL, etc.
 For any `resource` there is a known `plugin`, which can *resolve* resource identifier into actual meaningful object.

 Plugin is an *isolated* piece of software, and a plugin never directly `import` stuff from other plugins